Description:

 Condition:

-Professionally repaired from a few large pieces, so well done that even under magnification it is sometimes difficult to see where the pieces were rejoined.
+Professionally repaired from a few large pieces, with a slightly darker overpainting over the break lines, mainly visible on the inside, on the outside this is inapparent; the repair was so well done that even under magnification it is sometimes difficult to see where the pieces were rejoined; a few small, expected scratches; minimal roughness on the rim.

 Stock number: